 Rates are variable and dependent on the term and registered investment plan you select.
 Rates are subject to change without advance notice.

 $100 for Generation Account holders.
-For all other investors, $500 for terms 1 year or greater and $1,000 for terms less than 1 year.
+For all other investors, $1,000 for non-registered and $500 for registered investments.

-The $6,000 TFSA annual contribution limit is effective January 1, 2019.
-Check out previous limits to see what you qualify for.
-How much you can contribute also depends on when you turned 18.
+The $7,000 TFSA annual contribution limit is effective January 1, 2024.
+Check out TFSA contribution limits to see what you qualify for.
+Keep in mind, How much you can contribute also depends on when you turned 18.

 Springboard GIC is a registered trademark of ATB Financial.